seek-oss/treat/docs/setup.md

 ## Server side rendering

-SSR apps will likely be running two webpack builds (one targetting the browser, and one for node).
-The server config should disable CSS output by passing "`outputCSS: false`".
+Server-rendered apps will likely be running two webpack builds (one for the browser code, and one for the server code).
+The server config should disable CSS output by setting `outputCSS` to `false`.

 ```js
 const TreatPlugin = require('treat/webpack-plugin');